DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 The next two steps will ensure Trenchbroom can read your project's textures, and so Qodot can correctly read those textures and apply it to geometry in Godot.

-## Setting Game Path in Trenchbroom Preferences
+## Setting Game Path in Trenchbroom
 Once you've got a config file, Trenchbroom still needs you to manually set the *Game Path* property in its Preferences menu.
 Once set, Trenchbroom will be able to read your Godot project’s `/textures` folder.

 Launch Trenchbroom, click "New Map..." and select your game's name and icon from the Select Game list.